When Systems Do Not Speak: Corporate Structures, Evidential Discontinuity and the Limits of Justice in UK Family and Financial Proceedings

 1. Equality of Arms

-Where one party controls access to financial structures and data, and the other must reconstruct the position from fragments, equality becomes theoretical.
+Where one party controls access to financial structures, and the other must reconstruct from fragments, equality becomes theoretical.

 2. Natural Justice

-The principle of audi alteram partem requires that both parties can fully present their case.
-This is undermined where relevant information is inaccessible or obscured.
+The principle of audi alteram partem is undermined where relevant information is obscured.

 3. Disclosure Integrity

-Disclosure obligations depend on completeness.
-Fragmented systems allow for selective or partial disclosure to persist undetected.
+Fragmented systems allow selective disclosure to persist undetected.

 4. Judicial Accuracy

-Decisions are necessarily based on the evidence available.
-Where that evidence is incomplete, outcomes may not reflect true financial reality.
+Decisions are based on available evidence.
+Where that evidence is incomplete, outcomes may not reflect reality.

 Corporate Structures and Financial Distortion